A well-ventilated attic offers four benefits

 Problem 3: Gaps to the attic around plumbing pipes, ducting and electrical boxes.
 Many experts consider plugging these holes to be more important than ventilation.
 Solution: See Photo 2.

 Problem 4: Rectangular roof vents installed on one side of the roof only.
 Rectangular roof vents work best when the wind blows over the top of them, rather than into them.
 Solution: Install rectangular roof vents on both sides of the roof.

 Problem 5: Kitchen and bath fans vented into the attic.
 Solution: Vent these fans through the roof or soffit.

-Add soffit vents first
+Add soffit venting first

-Photo 4: Mark holes for soffit vents
+Photo 4: Mark holes for soffit venting

 Butt a cardboard template against the fascia and mark your soffit hole locations.
 Make the vent hole 1/2 in. smaller on each side than the vent you’re installing.
 If you widen existing holes, widen them toward the fascia, but no closer than 3 in. from the fascia to avoid waves and ripples in the soffit plywood.
 Position the holes between the rafters at equal intervals.
 You can find the rafters by locating the nailheads or using a stud finder.

 Drill 3/8-in. starter holes at opposite corners of the vent hole.
 Then cut out the hole with a jigsaw.
 If the soffit plywood begins to tear and splinter in the crosscut, use a utility knife to score the cutting line.

 Install the soffit vent with self-tapping screws.
 Angle the vent louvers toward the house wall.
 This prevents blowing snow from entering the vent, and it looks better from the ground.